“Wealth is the ability to fully experience life.“

 Looking back, ignorance is not bliss.
 I’m 43 now, and I can honestly say that the way I handled my money in my 20s was shameful.
 It caused me unnecessary financial anxiety, led to missed opportunities, and left me indebted to my parents more than once.

-In partnership with Borrowell, I sat down and pondered all I’ve learned about money and what I would teach my 20-year-old self as she was embarking on her money journey:
+In partnership with Borrowell, I sat down and pondered all I’ve learned about money and what I would teach my 20-year-old self as she was embarking on her money journey all over again:

 1. Learn everything you can about money from whoever you can.